wilmarjongkind/fleety/README.md

 # Fleety

-I gave the new IDE Fleety a try last week and really liked the default theme.
+I gave the new IDE Fleet a try last week and really liked the default theme.
 Couldn't find any themes that had these exact colors yet, so I decided to make it myself.

 ## Credits